Justin-Bento/portfolio-site/src/content/projects/project-8.md

 title: 'Project: Caesar Cipher'
 description: The caesar cipher aka a shift cipher is the first project set of projects provided by The Odin Project to new developers understand basic encryption techniques and practice implementing algorithms.
 tags:
-  - IntroToProgramming
-  - TheOdinProject
+  - 'The Odin Project'
-  - Cryptography
+  - 'Software Projects'
 publishDate: 2025-08-06
 isFeatured: true
 seo: